-Brian Roth is senior counsel in the Chicago office of Gordon & Rees.
+Brian Roth is a partner in the Chicago office of Gordon & Rees.
 He focuses on business, employment, environmental/toxic tort, and product liability litigation.
-Brian appears in state and federal courts nationwide, and has successful trial experience in Illinois, Iowa, and Missouri.
+Brian has handled cases in state and federal courts nationwide, including successful trial experience in Illinois, Iowa, and Missouri.

-Brian represents businesses and individuals in a broad range of complex commercial matters, including those involving breach of contract, business tort, trade secrets, and consumer fraud claims.
-He also has substantial experience in the area of non-compete and non-solicitation disputes.
+Brian represents businesses and individuals in a broad range of complex commercial matters, including those involving breach of contract, breach of fiduciary duty, business tort, trade secrets, and fraud claims.
+He also has substantial experience in the area of non-compete and non-solicitation agreements.

-Brian is also dedicated to providing free legal assistance to those who need it most.
-In his active pro bono practice, Brian works with various pro bono organizations, including regularly serving as court-appointed guardian ad litem for children involved in domestic disputes related to guardianship and parental rights.
-For this work, Brian has been awarded the Distinguished Service Award from Chicago Volunteer Legal Services for his commitment and service.
+Brian has also dedicated himself to providing pro bono legal assistance to those who need it most.
+Brian works with various pro bono organizations, including regularly serving as court-appointed guardian ad litem for children involved in domestic disputes related to guardianship and parental rights.
+For this work, Brian has been the recipient of the Distinguished Service Award from Chicago Volunteer Legal Services for his commitment and service.
 Brian is also involved in other community organizations, including serving as a weekly tutor/mentor with Chicago Lights since 2012, as well as a mentor with iMentor.

 Brian earned his J.D., cum laude, from The John Marshall Law School, where he was elected and served as Editor-in-Chief of The John Marshall Law Review.
 He was also a member of the Moot Court Honors Council and Trial Advocacy and Dispute Resolution Honors Council.